Lead: Batteries

 The largest use of lead in the early 21st century is in lead–acid batteries.
 The lead in batteries undergoes no direct contact with humans, so there are fewer toxicity concerns.
 (Note: Potential injuries to regular users of such batteries are not related to lead's toxicity.)
 People who work in lead battery production or recycling plants may be exposed to lead dust and inhale it.
 The reactions in the battery between lead, lead dioxide, and sulfuric acid provide a reliable source of voltage.
 (Note: See for details on how a lead–acid battery works.)
 Supercapacitors incorporating lead–acid batteries have been installed in kilowatt and megawatt scale applications in Australia, Japan, and the United States in frequency regulation, solar smoothing and shifting, wind smoothing, and other applications.
 These batteries have lower energy density and charge-discharge efficiency than lithium-ion batteries, but are significantly cheaper.

 Coating for cables

 Lead is used in high voltage power cables as shell material to prevent water diffusion into insulation; this use is decreasing as lead is being phased out.
 Its use in solder for electronics is also being phased out by some countries to reduce the amount of environmentally hazardous waste.
-Lead is one of three metals used in the Oddy test for museum materials, helping detect organic acids, aldehydes, acidic gases.